Jakuje/virt_cacard/README.md

     Slot 3 (0xc): Virtual PCD 00 03
       (empty)

+## Caveats

 If you use Fedora or RHEL, make sure to configure p11-kit to not load OpenSC for `virt_cacard`:

     # echo "disable-in: virt_cacard" >> /usr/share/p11-kit/modules/opensc.module

 otherwise the above command will hang (recursive access to pcscd).

+If you are using the `virt_cacard` for testing and you are changing content of the cards, make sure the OpenSC (or your favoride driver) file cache is purged or disabled.
+The virtual card has the same serial number and same ATR and OpenSC tries to avoid unncecessary queries to the card when the same type serial number is presented.

+## Inserting and removal events

 The virtual smart card is automatically started in inserted state.
 To simulate smart card removal and insertion events, you can either kill the `virt_cacard`